bhoward/focsipedia2/docs/logic/recursion.md

 some or all of the subtasks are smaller, simpler versions of the main task.

-Like induction, recursion is often considered to be a "hard" topic by students, and some professors perpetuate this by referring to it as a "trick," and implying that some sort of magic is needed for it to work.
+Like induction, recursion is sometimes considered to be a "hard" topic by students, and some professors perpetuate this by referring to it as a "trick," and implying that some sort of magic is needed for it to work.
 However, if you are comfortable